Menu

 Albertine

-McNally Jackson Books has five stores open across the Big Apple, each with its own unique style that makes them both inviting and aesthetically appealing.
-Some have aged archways, others have off-beat art installations of books hanging from the ceiling.
-They’ve also been known to set up creative displays, such as a cardboard castle in the children’s section.
-Their stores have a hearty collection of fiction, non-fiction, and even art books.
+McNally Jackson Books has five stores open across the city in Soho, Rockefeller Center, Seaport, Downtown Brooklyn, and Williamsburg, each with its own unique style that makes them both inviting and aesthetically appealing.
+Some have aged archways, others have offbeat art installations of books hanging from the ceiling.

 The Drama Book Shop